deltachat/deltachat-core/README.md

 [![Build Status](https://travis-ci.org/deltachat/deltachat-core.svg?branch=master)](https://travis-ci.org/deltachat/deltachat-core)

-You can use the _Delta Chat Core Library_ to build **your own messenger** or plugin that is completely **compatible** with the existing email infrastructure.
+You can use the _Delta Chat Core Library_ to build **your own messenger** or plugin that is completely **compatible** with Delta.Chat apps and the existing email infrastructure.

 The library is written in **C** and language bindings are available for **Node.js, Java, Python** and **Swift**.
 They are used currently to create frontends eg. for